Find a Cardiologist

 Deep Vein Thrombosis (DVT) – A blood clot forming in a deep vein, often in the legs, which can travel to the lungs and cause a pulmonary embolism.

-Select available blog article below
+Select available resource below

 ARTICLE